 Want chick-fil-a flavored popcorn chicken?
 Just use the ingredients from the air fryer chicken nuggets recipe but cook it according to the popcorn chicken recipe instructions.

-Homemade Air-Fryer French Fries and Other Potato Recipes
+Homemade Air-Fryer French Fries and Side Dishes

 When my son was 18 months, he lived off French fries.
 Don't judge.
 I even wrote an article called 7 Reasons to Let Your Picky Eater Eat French Fries.